CymmyTyler/Group38/Code-of-Conduct.md

 ## Contact Information

-For questions, concerns, or reporting incidents, please contact [Tyler Cymmerman or Foster Stravino].
+For questions, concerns, or reporting incidents, please contact Tyler Cymmerman or Foster Stravino.